rcpsl/Workspace_partitioner/README.md

 - Memory: 16 GB 1600 MHz DDR3
 Different runs for the same test case can lead to slightly different execution times.

+3.1 Experiment 1
+Experiment 1 summarizes the scalability results of the workspace partitioning algorithm and it corresponds to Table 1 in the paper.

+3.2 Experiment 2

 To generate results in tables 2,3, and 4 run the following command in the diretory
 ```
 cd NN-Verification/Code/v1